Serene-Garden/Vela/README.md

 ## Requirements
 ### Declarement
-You are responsible for adding the following description to your app, where ever it is as long as it could be found.
+You are responsible for adding one of the following description to your app, where ever it is as long as it could be found.
+Pick one below

 > Powered by Vela

+or

+> Powered by Garden Vela

 If Vela is unable to be enabled, such as in watchOS 9, then this text could be removed.